TianYu-00/SE-Events-Platform/README.md

 > **Note**
 > Feel free to copy my cloudinary preset settings.
-> Also preset mode needs to be unsigned.
+> Also, the preset mode needs to be unsigned.
 > ![alt text](./sources/images/cloudinary_upload_preset.png)

 > **Note**
-> Since Ngrok assigns a new forwarding domain on each restart, remember to update Clerk's webhook endpoint with the new Ngrok URL to ensure webhooks function correctly.
+> Since Ngrok assigns a new forwarding domain on each restart, remember to update Clerk's webhook endpoint with the new Ngrok URL from your terminal to ensure webhooks function correctly.
 > ![alt text](./sources/images/clerk_endpoint.png)